phensley/cldr-engine/packages/decimal/etc/decimal.api.md

     inverse(): Rational;
     // (undocumented)
     multiply(num: RationalArg, context?: MathContext): Rational;
-    // Warning: (ae-incompatible-release-tags) The symbol "numer" is marked as @public, but its signature references "Decimal" which is marked as @alpha
-    //
     // (undocumented)
     protected numer: Decimal;
-    // Warning: (ae-incompatible-release-tags) The symbol "numerator" is marked as @public, but its signature references "Decimal" which is marked as @alpha
-    //
     // (undocumented)
     numerator(): Decimal;
-    // Warning: (ae-incompatible-release-tags) The symbol "toDecimal" is marked as @public, but its signature references "Decimal" which is marked as @alpha
-    //
     // (undocumented)
     toDecimal(context?: MathContext): Decimal;
     // (undocumented)
     toString(): string;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "RationalArg" is marked as @public, but its signature references "Decimal" which is marked as @alpha
-//
 // @public
 export type RationalArg = Rational | Decimal | number | string;